awesome-panel/transformers-agent-ui/README.md

 - [ ] Get better feedback on run exceptions back
 - [ ] Test it on lots of examples
   - [ ] Add specific support for reading and writing more types.
 Currently most things are pickled.
+    - torch.Tensor is often returned and can be saved
 - [ ] Add three examples to make it easy to get started
 - [ ] Support enabled `remote` parameter setting.
 Currently we only support `remote`.
 - [ ] Don't save asset if from cache.
 Instead reuse.